 Our family life was extremely insular for a number of years, but it was also replete with wild wonder and precious minutes, each one sliding out of my hand so fast I didn’t have time to examine it.
 Everyone is older now, and possibly wiser (although most behaviors indicate otherwise), and the house is still wild.

 Some days I miss the beauty, whisk past the meaning.
 But this is my attempt to hold time, remember to laugh, sift out what matters, and write to understand.
 I won’t get it all.
 As David Wilcox says, “There’s too much view to capture when we stand on sacred ground.”
 But I’m fool enough to try.

-Doug has my heart – for loving God, loving me, and for embracing the journey we are on.
-I’m crazy for my children – Eliza, Alexandra and Samantha, Spencer and Gordon.
-Next to them, I love a few other wild and precious things – like disappearing into a book, reading poetry, hiking to the top of a peak, standing at the edge of the ocean, eating oatmeal chocolate-chip cookies, and dancing as a family (all seven of us) in the living room.
+Doug has my heart – for loving all of me, loving God, and embracing the journey we are on.
+I adore my children – Eliza, Alexandra and Samantha, Spencer and Gordon.
+Next to them, I love a few other wild and precious things – like disappearing into a good book, reading poetry, hiking to the top of a peak, standing at the edge of the ocean, eating oatmeal chocolate-chip cookies, and dancing as a family (all seven of us) in the living room.
 You’ll find a smattering of these things mixed into my posts.
 Thanks for visiting.
-I’m happy to have you along.
+I’m so happy to have you along.